Laudato si': Sources

 The encyclical has 172 footnoted citations, many to Francis's immediate predecessors, John Paul II and Benedict XVI.
 The encyclical also "draws prominently from" Bartholomew I of Constantinople, the patriarch of the Eastern Orthodox Church of Constantinople and an ally of the pope.
 It is highly unusual to quote an Orthodox bishop in a papal document.
-More than 10 per cent of the footnotes, 21, cite documents from 16 bishops' conferences around the world, mostly from the global south.
+More than 10 per cent of all the footnotes, 21, cite documents from 16 bishops' conferences around the world, mostly from the global south.
 This is the first encyclical to cite bishops' conferences.
 This was an effort, experts believe, to build alliances on a controversial topic.
 The encyclical also cites Thomas Aquinas, the 9th-century Sufi mystic Ali al-Khawas, Pierre Teilhard de Chardin, and Romano Guardini.